California Earthquakes: They Should Not Terrify You!

 It should be noted, however, that the terrifying earthquake and subsequent tsunami which devastated Japan is not something to worry about here in California.
 For one thing, this was an offshore earthquake, and it is the location under the sea floor that displaces the water and causes the tsunami.
 California's faults are on dry land, so do not generate tsunamis.

 Secondly, it is the type of fault that is responsible for the severity of the quake itself.
 Japan's earthquakes are caused by a subduction zone fault, in which one edge of a tectonic plate dives beneath another.
 California's quakes are largely strike-slip faults, which shift horizontally.
-These are not capable of procucing the magnitude of quake seen in the Japanese disaster.
+The thrust faults that do cause uplift, are simply strike faults turned sideways, if you will, to visualize; they just move past each other, and one does not dive underneath the other.
+None of these are capable of producing the magnitude of quake seen in the Japanese disaster.

 Since this article was written, in fact, there has been an increasing number of more violent quakes in scattered parts of the world, such as the 7.0 temblor in southeastern Pakistan on January 18, 2011, or the 7.0 New Year's Day 2011 shaker in Santiago Del Estero, Argentina.